 I didn’t realize what I was doing at the time, but I was ignoring everything because it was easier than working on myself.
 It was easier than noticing a long road ahead of me.
 I don’t think that at the time I realized there was a road or the possibility of a road ahead of me, which is why ending my life seemed like the best option at the time.

 Rather than think like me and think of suicide as the best option, skip that step, DO NOT DO IT.
 Instead, look at the road ahead of you.
 If you see no road, make one.
 Be the creator, be the writer to your own story.
-My inspiration is my dad.
+My inspiration are my mom and dad.
 I know he would’ve loved it if I had became the lawyer I dreamt to be when I was younger; but I also know he would’ve hated to see me going to a job I hate everyday, to see me hate my day to day life.
-My dad, my sister, my brother, anyone who claims to love me will be happy with my happiness.
+My dad, my mom, my sister, my brother, anyone who claims to love me will be happy with my happiness.
 When you think about it deeply, you attract what you put out.
 I was making no effort in my life, I was dwelling on my mistakes therefor causing others to only see that too- because that’s all I had to offer.
 I took into consideration the abilities that I have, the abilities that I failed with and realized I still have them!
 I have my mistakes and I have my abilities, it’s time to put them together and create a positive outlook!
 Now, I am working on putting myself together.
 I have a job, I am taking care of my bills, I am doing something I love on the side which is writing this blog, I am attending support groups.
 I am no longer a mistake, I am now someone who got up from my fall, dusted off, learned from my mistakes and kept going.

 It was hard to get out of bed and deal with the life I was given, it will be hard for you too.
 However, I am farther in life than I was a couple months ago when I was melting into my bed.
 You can do it too!
 Lay out your situation: X is what you have, X is what you have to deal with.
 Once you’ve laid it all out ask yourself,